angegar/angegar.github.io/docs/Kubernetes/security/README.md

 ### Pre-requisite

 Network policies are implemented by a [network plugin](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/){target=_blank}.
 To use network policies, you must be using a networking solution which supports NetworkPolicy.
 Creating a NetworkPolicy resource without a controller that implements it will have no effect.

 *([extract from the kubernetes doc](https://kubernetes.io/docs/concepts/services-networking/network-policies/#prerequisites){target=_blank})*

-As the demo runs on an AKS clusters, the choosen network policy is [calico](https://docs.projectcalico.org/about/about-calico){target=_blank}.
+As the demo runs on an AKS clusters, the chosen network policy is [calico](https://docs.projectcalico.org/about/about-calico){target=_blank}.

 ### Container Network Interface